jcuhnoio/Olin_Data_Science_2023/challenges/c12-policing-assignment.md

       visuals (or tables) as you need, but make sure to check the trends across all of the <code>subject</code> variables.
 Answer the questions under <em>observations</em> below.</a>
-- <a href="#modeling" id="toc-modeling">Modeling</a>
     - <a
       href="#q6-run-the-following-code-and-interpret-the-regression-coefficients-answer-the-the-questions-under-observations-below"
       id="toc-q6-run-the-following-code-and-interpret-the-regression-coefficients-answer-the-the-questions-under-observations-below"><strong>q6</strong>
       Run the following code and interpret the regression coefficients.
 Answer the the questions under <em>observations</em> below.</a>
     - <a
       href="#q7-re-fit-the-logistic-regression-from-q6-setting-white-as-the-reference-level-for-subject_race-interpret-the-the-model-terms-and-answer-the-questions-below"
       id="toc-q7-re-fit-the-logistic-regression-from-q6-setting-white-as-the-reference-level-for-subject_race-interpret-the-the-model-terms-and-answer-the-questions-below"><strong>q7</strong>
       Re-fit the logistic regression from q6 setting <code>"white"</code> as the reference level for <code>subject_race</code>.
 Interpret the the model terms and answer the questions below.</a>
     - <a
       href="#q8-re-fit-the-model-using-a-factor-indicating-the-presence-of-contraband-in-the-subjects-vehicle-answer-the-questions-under-observations-below"
       id="toc-q8-re-fit-the-model-using-a-factor-indicating-the-presence-of-contraband-in-the-subjects-vehicle-answer-the-questions-under-observations-below"><strong>q8</strong>
       Re-fit the model using a factor indicating the presence of contraband in the subject’s vehicle.
 Answer the questions under <em>observations</em>
       below.</a>
     - <a
       href="#q9-go-deeper-pose-at-least-one-more-question-about-the-data-and-fit-at-least-one-more-model-in-support-of-answering-that-question"
       id="toc-q9-go-deeper-pose-at-least-one-more-question-about-the-data-and-fit-at-least-one-more-model-in-support-of-answering-that-question"><strong>q9</strong>
       Go deeper: Pose at least one more question about the data and fit at least one more model in support of answering that question.</a>
   - <a
     href="#do-different-types-of-contraband-affect-arrest-rate-drugs-weapons-alcohol"
     id="toc-do-different-types-of-contraband-affect-arrest-rate-drugs-weapons-alcohol">Do